mn297/KeyboardFilterDriver/VijayMukhiBlogPost.md

 We have a macro `IRP_MJ_MAXIMUM_FUNCTION` that tells us how large this array is or how many functions we should hook.
 The standard practice is that we have one generic function that gets called for all the functions in the array.

-Thus we use a for loop and set each member of the MajorFunction array to call a function `DispatchPassDown`.
+Thus we use a for loop and set each member of the `MajorFunction` array to call a function `DispatchPassDown`.
 In this function we really do not do much.
 We first set the stack for the next driver below us using `IoSkipCurrentIrpStackLocation` and then call the next r using `IoCallDriver` and passing our keyboard handle.

-The function we are specifically interested in like read we trap ourselves and call the function abcRead.
-In IoCreateDevice we ask it to allocate memory for a structure of type zzz.
+The function we are specifically interested in like read we trap ourselves and call the function `abcRead`.
+In `IoCreateDevice` we ask it to allocate memory for a structure of type `zzz`.

 This is a pretty big structure and in it we store all the variables that we would like to passed to all our functions like the file handle.
 As we start using the variables we will start explaining them.
 Once again the system allocated that many bytes of memory for us in the member `DeviceExtension` of the `DEVICE_OBJECT` created.
-The name of the variable is pgenericdevice as before.
+The name of the variable is `pgenericdevice` as before.

 Once again we need to make sure that our `DEVICE_OBJECT` just created has the same flags as the actual keyboard driver that we want to filter.
 We set here flags in this example, but in the one we did with you we set only one.

 What we do is try and give you only those flags without which the driver will simply not work.
-Thus we have added the flag DO_POWER_PAGABLE and removed the flag DO_DEVICE_INITIALIZING.
+Thus we have added the flag `DO_POWER_PAGABLE` and removed the flag `DO_DEVICE_INITIALIZING`.
 The program device tree tells us which flags the keyboard driver has on or off.

-It is a good idea to zero out the memory allocated to us in the DeviceExtension member and we set the pzzz variable to this value.
-The reason we do it is that pzzz is a pointer to a structure zzz and thus we do not have to cast unnecessarily .
+It is a good idea to zero out the memory allocated to us in the `DeviceExtension` member and we set the `pzzz` variable to this value.
+The reason we do it is that `pzzz` is a pointer to a structure `zzz` and thus we do not have to cast unnecessarily .

 We have to now attach our keyboard to the main keyboard driver.
 Instead of using a unicode string, most people prefer first initializing a Ansi string and then using a function to convert this ansi string to unicode.
 Klog uses this method, so do we in this example.

-We then use the function IoAttachDevice to attach ourselves to the keyboard and our given another DEVICE_OBJECT pointer that we use instead of the earlier one.
-We call this pointer pakd as the variable names we getting to large for our book.
+We then use the function `IoAttachDevice` to attach ourselves to the keyboard and our given another `DEVICE_OBJECT` pointer that we use instead of the earlier one.
+We call this pointer `pakd` as the variable names we getting to large for our book.

-This pointer is so important that we will store it in our zzz structure.
+This pointer is so important that we will store it in our `zzz` structure.
 It is our handle to the keyboard and will use it everywhere instead of our earlier generic handle.
 Like good guys we free the Unicode string and not the Ansi string.

-We set a member bThreadTerminate of the zzz structure to 0 even though it already has such a value.
+We set a member `bThreadTerminate` of the `zzz` structure to `0` even though it already has such a value.
 What this member does will be done at the very end.
-We then create a system thread which calls the function abc passing the addresses of the same structure zzz.
+We then create a system thread which calls the function abc passing the addresses of the same structure `zzz`.

 Thus our thread and all functions share these variables.
-We however do not want the handle of the thread and thus use the function ObReferenceObjectByHandle which converts this thread handle to a ETHREAD structure which we store in the pThreadObj member of the zzz structure.
+We however do not want the handle of the thread and thus use the function `ObReferenceObjectByHandle` which converts this thread handle to a `ETHREAD` structure which we store in the `pThreadObj` member of the `zzz` structure.

 We will use this member to wait until the thread finishes.
 Thus the function abc will execute along with the rest of our driver code in parallel.
-We the close the thread handle using ZwClose and not thread close as we have no use for the thread handle.
+We the close the thread handle using `ZwClose` and not thread close as we have no use for the thread handle.

-Our zzz structure has a member List of type LIST_ENTRY that will store the head of a doubly linked list and we use the function InitializeListHead to get Blink and Flink to point to itself.
+Our zzz structure has a member `List` of type `LIST_ENTRY` that will store the head of a doubly linked list and we use the function `InitializeListHead` to get `Blink` and `Flink` to point to itself.
 We will store all our keys pressed in a doubly linked list.

-We next use a function KeInitializeSpinLock that initializes a spin lock for us.
+We next use a function `KeInitializeSpinLock` that initializes a **spin lock** for us.
 This is special purpose lock that does not spin like a top but we will use when we add items to our linked list.
-Once again we store it in our zzz structure that is passed around to everyone like a football.
+Once again we store it in our `zzz` structure that is passed around to everyone like a football.

-We next initialize the semaphore sem of the zzz structure to 0.
+We next initialize the semaphore sem of the `zzz` structure to 0.
 Once again we use a semaphore in the Wait function so that something can wait until something else happens.
-We now create a file z.txt in the driverm directory using the ZwCreateFile function using the circuitous route of first creating a ansi string, then uniocde string and then an object.
+We now create a file `z.txt` in the driverm directory using the `ZwCreateFile` function using the circuitous route of first creating a ansi string, then uniocde string and then an object.

 We however pass some hash defines to our function that we did not do.
-The fourth parameter is a pointer to a IO_STATUS_BLOCK structure.
+The **fourth parameter** is a pointer to a `IO_STATUS_BLOCK` structure.
 This comes back and tells us the final completion status like did the file get created, does it exist etc. We do not check the value ourselves and leave it to you as an exercise.
 A very simply structure, one union and one member called information.

 Finally we call the function UnLoad when we unload a driver.
 At this point in time the thread executes the abc function.
 Lets look at what happens there.
 It is this function that writes the keys to the file on disk.

-The first thing we do is cast the parameter passed to us as a zzz pointer because that’s what it really is.
-We also access the keyboard device object pakd as this is the object that represents the keyboard driver.
-We now enter a infinite while loop, a while(1).
-The first function is a WaitForSingleObject that waits on the semaphore sem whose value we set to 0.
+The first thing we do is cast the parameter passed to us as a `zzz` pointer because that’s what it really is.
+We also access the keyboard device object `pakd` as this is the object that represents the keyboard driver.
+We now enter a infinite while loop, a `while(1)`.
+The first function is a `WaitForSingleObject` that waits on the semaphore sem whose value we set to 0.

-Thus until someone sets the semaphore sem to 1, the thread waits or sleeps here.
+Thus until someone sets the semaphore `sem` to `1`, the thread waits or sleeps here.
 All that we would like you to do is simply run y –I and press enter.
 The thread will be waiting at the Wait and the abcRead function gets called.
 We have not pressed a key yet.

-All that happens in abcRead is that we create the stack for the next driver, we specify which function to be called when the IRP come up the stack.
+All that happens in `abcRead` is that we create the stack for the next driver, we specify which function to be called when the IRP come up the stack.
 Here we have set the last two parameters to 1 so that in all cases the Read completion function gets called.
 Thus our driver will pass the IRP to the next below driver and so on until the actual keyboard driver is waiting for a key press.

 When we actually press a key, all the Read completion functions of all drivers waiting in queue will be called.
 We also increase the variable numPendingIrps by 1 so that we do not unload our driver if the key stroke has not gone up the stack.
 We are yet waiting in the thread as we have not yet increased the semaphore.
-We now press a key, and as the key moves up the stack our completion function abcReadOver now gets called.
+We now press a key, and as the key moves up the stack our completion function `abcReadOver` now gets called.

-We once again extract our zzz pointer from the DEVICE_OBJECT parameter passed.
+We once again extract our `zzz` pointer from the `DEVICE_OBJECT` parameter passed.
 We as a check first look at the value of the status member, normally it always success.
 Being paranoid while writing drivers is a good thing.
-The SystemBuffer member as before is a pointer to a structure KEYBOARD_INPUT_DATA.
+The `SystemBuffer` member as before is a pointer to a structure `KEYBOARD_INPUT_DATA`.

 We now assume that there could be an array of such structures  and not a single one as we thought.
 The Information member gives us the size of memory available for us and dividing this by the size of the structure tells is how many structures are there.
 Even if we keep the key pressed, numkeys is always one.
 We get one key at a time.

-We first allocate memory for a structure KEY_DATA that we use to store the scan code and Flags.
+We first allocate memory for a structure `KEY_DATA` that we use to store the scan code and Flags.
 This structure starts with a LIST_ENTRY structure so that we can create a doubly linked list.
 We set the KeyData member to the scan code and KeyFlags member to the Flags variable.

-We then call the function ExInterlockedInsertTailList.
-This function is just like the InsertTailList function but with extra parameter added, the spin lock.
+We then call the function `ExInterlockedInsertTailList`.
+This function is just like the `InsertTailList` function but with extra parameter added, the spin lock.
 Lets assume that we ran our driver on a mult-processor machine.
 It is here that we need to use spin locks so that the list is synchronized safely on multi-processor machine.

 We cannot confirm this as we do not have a multi-processor machine.
 Klog uses spin locks, we had never ever used a spin lock, so we got an opportunity to use one, we grabbed it with both hands.
 Interlocked operations cannot cause a page fault.
 Spin locks are used to have atomic operations on a SMP machine.

 The first parameter is our list head, the second the KEY_DATA pointer and the extra parameter is the spin lock.
-We could either pass the KEY_DATA pointer as kData or as we have &kData->ListEntry.
+We could either pass the `KEY_DATA` pointer as `kData` or as we have `&kData->ListEntry`.
 The second form that we use does not give us a casting error.
-Both are the same as the structure ListEntry is the first member.
+Both are the same as the structure `ListEntry` is the first member.

-Now that we have added our key to the list we increase the semaphore sem by 1 so that it moves out of the Wait function in the thread.
+Now that we have added our key to the list we increase the semaphore `sem` by `1` so that it moves out of the Wait function in the thread.
 But before going over to the thread we set the Irp as pending so that others can get a crack at it.
-We reduce variable numPendingIrps by 1 as we have handled the keystroke and we return the status value to however called us.
+We reduce variable `numPendingIrps` by `1` as we have handled the keystroke and we return the `status` value to however called us.

 Now back to the thread.
-The first thing that we do is use the function ExInterlockedRemoveHeadList to remove the first entry from the head even though we added the entry using the Tail function.
-We store the returned pointer in a LIST_ENTRY structure.
-The variable bThreadTerminate is yet 0 and when we make it 1 we will explain what it does.
+The first thing that we do is use the function `ExInterlockedRemoveHeadList` to remove the first entry from the head even though we added the entry using the `Tail` function.
+We store the returned pointer in a `LIST_ENTRY` structure.
+The variable `bThreadTerminate` is yet `0` and when we make it `1` we will explain what it does.

 There are many ways to skin a cat.
-We simply cast the LIST_ENTRY pointer to a KEY_DATA pointer and print out the value of the scan code stored in the KeyData member as z->KeyData.
-Another way is by using a macro CONTAINING_RECORD.
+We simply cast the `LIST_ENTRY` pointer to a `KEY_DATA` pointer and print out the value of the scan code stored in the `KeyData` member as `z->KeyData`.
+Another way is by using a macro `CONTAINING_RECORD`.

 This is a complex way of extracting a certain member.
 It breaks up to